aminography/RadixTree/README.md

 Main Characteristics
 --------------------
 - Space and time efficient.
-- Retrives elements sorted, when elements insertion is sorted.
+- Retrieves elements sorted, when elements insertion is sorted.

 <br/>